Arsenic Occupational Exposures

 Inhalation and dermal contact are the most important routes of occupational exposure.
 CAREX Canada estimates that approximately 22,000 Canadians are exposed to arsenic at work; about half are exposed due to the use of arsenic in CCA wood preservatives.

 The industries with the highest number of exposed workers are foundation, structure, and building exterior contractors, non-residential building construction, and farms.
 These workers are primarily exposed to arsenic through CCA treated wood.
 The occupations with the most workers exposed include construction trades helpers and labourers, carpenters, machinists and machining and tooling inspectors, and contractors and supervisors, carpentry trades.
-Overall, larger numbers of exposed workers are employed in British Columbia and Quebec due to the large wood and wood product manufacturing industries in these provinces.

 Results show that approximately 22,000 Canadians are currently exposed to arsenic at work.
 Of these, 92% are male.